Monitoring and Evaluation

 - Make sure you draw on all the sources of information you have.
 Just because you have some new statistics don’t ignore the experience of people in the organisation.
 Put what you have learnt into the context of what you already know.

 - Recognise that people in the group have invested time and effort into making things happen.
-If your monitoring is showing that an event didn’t have the effect you hoped then be aware that this is the responsibility of the whole group, not just the people who were most closely involved.
+If your monitoring is showing that an event didn’t have the effect you hoped, be aware that this is the responsibility of the whole group, not just the people who were most closely involved.

 Use the information